What in the world are “haughty eyes?!”

 Are you starting to see the problem?

-What Does the Bible Say about Being Haughty, Proud, or Arrogant?
+IV.
+Fact 4.
+What the Bible Says about Being Haughty, Proud, or Arrogant?

 See, if haughty eyes weren’t a big issue to God, the Bible would likely mention pride a few times and leave it at that.
-But the words arrogant, proud, and haughty are mentioned over 200 times in the NIV Bible.
+But bible study shows the words arrogant, proud, and haughty are mentioned over 200 times in the NIV Bible.

 In other words, our heart—and the object of our worship—matters to God.

 Additionally, in Proverbs 6:16–19, the writer lists “six things that the Lord hates, seven that are an abomination to him.”
 The very first one listed is haughty eyes (i.e., pride).